 One of the charities that the Be a Biscuit program supports is Just Be You, a nonprofit striving to build confidence in youths through self-compassion started by my friend Beth.
-Each of us went home with their LOVE hat to help spread their mission.
+Everyone went home with their LOVE hat to help spread their mission.

 IT'S HOW WE ROLL

-Celebrating women is so important, but it's even more important to start conversations, to collaborate, and to cultivate a life you love.
+Celebrating women is so important, but it's even more important to start conversations, collaborate, and cultivate a life you love.
 I was honored to have these female founders join me for a fantastic evening.
 The night was captured by my talented friend, Lindsay Narcisso, a photographer and founder of Lindsay's Sweets and Eats.
 We were also lucky enough to film the evening for season two of my PBS docu-series, How She Rolls.
-I can't wait to share more behind the scenes from the evening with you when season two airs this fall!
+I can't wait to share more behind-the-scenes from the evening with you when season two airs this fall!

 SHOP THE POST